aanis/aanis.github.io/index.md

 After graduation, I returned to my home country of Pakistan to spend time with my family after being away for 9 years.
 During this time, I started working as Head Data Scientist and Manager of Data Science for the Government.
 During this time, I also became Dean for [School of AI](lahorekid.github.io/assets/pdfs/SchoolofAI.pdf) and started my own AI firm [Hyperleap](http://hyperleap.ai).

 On my data science journey, I have led teams and completed projects with business intelligence, data warehouse, network analysis, machine learning and deep learning components.
 I like learning new technologies and am a big fan of open source projects.
-In my free time I am either catching on REM sleep, playing with my dog, watching the UFC or powerlifting at my local gym.
+In my free time I am either catching on REM sleep, playing with my dog, watching the UFC, powerlifting at my local gym, writing articles and working on my book.

 The journey continues...